EnsembleData/tiktok-scraper/README.md

 <br />

 ## About The Project
-The scope of this library is to allow users fetch data from different social medias in Python effortlessly. <br>
+The scope of this library is to allow users fetch data from TikTok in Python effortlessly. <br>
-It relies on the publicly exposed REST APIs from the company [Influencer Hunters](https://influencerhunters.com).
+It relies on the (publicly) exposed REST APIs from the company [Influencer Hunters](https://influencerhunters.com).
 <br>